StrangeButUntrue/micropython-ri5/docs/library/spike.rst

 :mod:`spike` -- Spike Prime branding of the user API
 ====================================================

+.. module:: spike
+   :synopsis: Spike Prime branding of the user API

 This module seems to be purely designed as a frontend for the `_api` module, so that Spike Prime documentation can tell its users to import a module with a related name.